Design Thinking: The Power of Customer-centric Approach to Problem Solving

 .For the longest time, most educators and businessmen dismiss the positive impact Design Thinking can bring to their system.
 But in his book “Designerly Ways of Knowing,” author Nigel Cross explained that “Everything we have around us has been designed.”
 He also pointed out that design ability is one of the three main aspects of human intelligence.

 Aside from design, a person’s cognitive abilities also depend on art and science.
 Art because it deals with discovering the contrast among similar things while science is all about looking for the similarities among contrasting things.
-Design then brings together improbable situations or “parts” to develop a solution or build something “whole.”
+The design then brings together improbable situations or “parts” to develop a solution or build something “whole.”

 Advantages of Using the Design Thinking Method